 In the hills of Nepal, you will be able to see terraced paddy fields of the new harvest.
 The skies are mostly clear, and the weather is perfect for hiking, trekking, sightseeing, and other adventurous activities.

 The popular trekking spots are jam-packed with travelers every year during autumn because of the perfect weather for Travel.

-The fresh scent of monsoon still lingers in the deep forests of Nepal.
+The fresh scent of the monsoon still lingers in the deep forests of Nepal.
 You can feel the excitement of flora and fauna as you travel along the rough trekking routes no matter where you plan to go in Nepal.
-Paddy fields look vibrant with green new harvest, making the scenery even more pleasing to the eyes.
+Paddy fields look vibrant with a green new harvest, making the scenery even more pleasing to the eyes.

 Trekking in the rocky trails of the mountains during autumn is the best decision.
 The view of the panorama of snow-covered mountains is breathtaking and unforgettable.
 It is not every day that you get to view the highest mountains in the world with your own eyes.